glaldaz/ATM-Machine/README.md

 A react app that simulates an ATM.

 ### Changes I made to the project:
-- prevent overdraft by giving an alert of "Insuficient Funds".
+- Prevent overdraft by giving an alert of "Insufficient Funds".
-- inplemented a drop down to select Deposit or Cash Back insted of buttons.
+- Implemented a drop down to select Deposit or Cash Back instead of buttons.
-- Changed the layout to put the total at the botom of the page instead of at the top.
+- Changed the layout to put the total at the bottom of the page instead of at the top.

 ## How To Run
 visit _____ to run the app